cell-os/cell-os/deploy/aws/README.md

 On body

-First make sure it's not still blocking for ZK
+First make sure it's not still blocking for ZK:

     ./cell log cell-1 body

 When blocking it will continuously echo something

-IF you want to check the ZK cluster
+IF you want to check the ZK cluster:

     ./cell cmd cell-1 body 0 /usr/local/bin/zk-list-nodes

-This should output at least one entry like
+This should output at least one entry like:

     ip-10-0-0-173:2181